How to Stop Obsessing Over What Other People Are Doing

 Envato Elements

 Make a list of your achievements, skills, and qualities that you’re proud of.
 Remind yourself of your unique talents and contributions to the world.
 Celebrate your wins, no matter how big or small.
-This can help boost your self-esteem and shift your focus away from what everyone else is doing.
+This can help boost your self-esteem and stop focusing on what everyone else is doing.

 10. Set boundaries with social media and technology.